Bachelor of Engineering Technology (Mechanical Engineering)

 “As assignment due dates get closer I’ll normally do a lot more study during weekends.
 My family has had to cope with less quality time but they have been really supportive. ”

 James says that the study materials he works through have been well laid out and easy to follow.

-With a goal of finishing his qualification within the next five years, James says he would love to eventually take on a project engineering role and gain a second qualification with an IT focus.
+James says he would love to eventually take on a project engineering role and gain a second qualification with an IT focus.